valdivj/gstream_Deep/README.md

-# Using the Stereolab ZED 2 streams with Nvidia Deepstream YOLO example
+# Using the Stereolab ZED 2 streams with Nvidia Deepstream YOLO example gstreamer pipline examples

 Here are some gstreamer pipelines that you can use to get the video stream from a ZED 2 camera and use it with nvidia Deepstream.
 This uses the Deepstream YOLO example.